GregBaggings/LocationService/readme.md

 # Location Service

-This project is about to try out Spring Boot with JSON background and to create a full test lifecycle for it.
+This project is about to try out Spring Boot to create REST Services with JSON background and to create a full test lifecycle for it.

 ---